-Trends come and go, but there are a few trends this year that every eCommerce store should be watching out for.
-Here’s our picks for the top 5 trends that you should be consider adopting.
+Trends come and go, but there are a few recent trends that every online company should consider adopting.
+Here’s our picks for the top five trends to watch.

 1. Strong Customer Authentication (SCA)

-With a September 2019 rollout date, the SCA requirement from the Payment Services Directive 2 (PSD2) is set to make significant changes in Europe.
-The directive requires 2-factor authentication on nearly every online purchase, which could lengthen and change the checkout process.
+With its September 2019 rollout date, the SCA requirement from the Payment Services Directive 2 (PSD2) is set to make significant changes in Europe.
+The directive requires two-factor authentication on nearly every online purchase, which could lengthen and change the checkout process.

-Businesses in the EU may already be preparing, but eCommerce companies around the world should be watching the rollout carefully.
-There have been other instances where changes made to the payment industry in Europe have been adopted elsewhere.
-If this proves to reduce fraud, it is likely that other places will follow suit.
+Businesses in the EU may already be preparing for these changes, but ecommerce companies and other online businesses around the world should be watching their rollout carefully.
+There have been instances where changes made to the payment industry in Europe led to worldwide adoption (think EMV chips).
+If SCA is proven to reduce fraud, it is likely that other regions will follow suit with similar requirements.

 2. Integrated Social Selling